GenesisFR/HowToBecomeGoodAtShooters/README.md

 - experience gained towards proficiency levels is the same regardless of the difficulty
 - skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
 - crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
-- donating printer filaments is the least costly in terms of SHD points
+- buying mods, deconstructing them for printer filaments then donating them is the least costly in terms of SHD points
 - Countdown is the best place for it

 ### Group composition (basics)